⇦ BACK to PUBLIC MEDIA CONTENT FUND

 WHAT IS THE PUBLIC MEDIA CONTENT FUND?

-The Public Media Content Fund (PMCF) is an open invitation to independent filmmakers to submit proposals for documentaries and/or limited series that meet LPB’s Content Priorities and are appropriate for public television.
+The Public Media Content Fund (PMCF) is an open invitation to independent filmmakers to submit proposals for documentaries and/or limited series that meet LPB’s Content Priorities and are appropriate for distribution on national public television and its platforms.

 ⇧ TOP